Filing for Divorce in the Military

 Child support and spousal support in military divorces differ from civilian divorces primarily due to the unique aspects of military pay and benefits.
 In military divorces, the calculation of support payments often includes considerations for various types of military pay.
 This includes basic allowance for housing (BAH), basic allowance for subsistence (BAS), and special pay or bonuses, which usually don’t have direct equivalents in civilian employment.

 The USFSPA allows for the treatment of military retired pay as property instead of income, affecting how courts divide assets and determine alimony or spousal support in military divorces.
-Furthermore, the military enforces support obligations differently, providing mechanisms through which a spouse can seek enforcement of support orders directly from the servicemember’s pay via the Defense Finance and Accounting Service (DFAS).
+Furthermore, the military enforces support obligations differently, providing mechanisms through which a spouse can seek enforcement of support orders directly from the service member’s pay via the Defense Finance and Accounting Service (DFAS).

 Impact on Military Housing